 Ion Channels, Cortex Development & Disease

-The Smith lab seeks to understand the role of neuronal activity in the development of the prenatal brain.
+The Smith lab seeks to understand the role of neuronal activity in the development of the perinatal brain.
 We leverage classic neurobiology approaches and modern genetic tools to develop translational research insights, in a effort to treat early life ion channel diseases.
 Our training philosophy is to equip young scientists with skills to perform leading research and technology development, while also focusing on pressing issues in the scientific community.

-What is a prenatal developmental channelopathy?
+What is a prenatal channelopathy?

 A "Prenatal Channelopathy" is a developmental ion channel disease with a pathophysiological origin during the gestational period.
 The gestational brain is comprised of diverse and transient cell types, including dividing and newly differentiated cells.
 The mechanisms involved in prenatal channelopathies are different from those acting postnatally during ion channel diseases.
-For more info, see our recent review or research page.
+For more info, see our recent review or research page

 Using the ferret to study brain development?